-Quizzes will be given occasionally, covering topics that you have practiced on the homework.
+Quizzes will be given roughly every other week, covering topics that you have practiced on the homework.
 They will be roughly 15 minutes long.
-Similar to the homework, you will have an opportunity to be re-evaluated on any quizzes that you are not happy with your performance on by coming in and presenting the solution in person and answering follow-up questions.
+Simlar to homework, you will have an opportunity to be re-evaluated on any quizzes that you are not happy with your performance on by coming in and presenting the solution in person and answering follow-up questions.